Chuck Schumer: Drugs

 In May 2001, Schumer and Senator John McCain introduced legislation intended to make it more difficult for makers of brand-name drugs to keep cheaper generic drugs off the market.
-A coalition of consumer groups supported the legislation and Schumer told reporters that its enactment would reduce prescription drug costs by over 60% per prescription in addition to saving consumers $71 billion over the next decade.
+A coalition of consumer groups supported the legislation and Schumer told reporters its enactment would reduce prescription drug costs by over 60% per prescription in addition to saving consumers $71 billion over the next decade.

 In October 2001, during a press conference, Schumer stated his desire that generic ciprofloxacin be available for government use.
-At that time Bayer held exclusive patent rights for its commercial product, Cipro.
+At that time, Bayer held exclusive patent rights for its commercial product, Cipro.
 Schumer also said he believed the federal government had the authority to order the immediate production of generic ciproflaxin to expand the government stockpile of the drug.

 In July 2002, the Senate passed a bill sponsored by Schumer and McCain that could lower the costs of generic drugs more rapidly available to U.S. consumers and thereby lead to savings of billions of dollars in drug costs.
 The legislation also attempted to prevent frivolous lawsuits by brand-name drug manufacturers claiming generic drugs infringed their patents.
 An identical bill was introduced in the House but did not pass.